-- That contains depictions of people in sexually explicit or suggestive positions, or activities that are overly suggestive or sexually provocative.
-Nudity is occasionally allowed for the purposes of medical clarity and accuracy, at Phreesia’s sole discretion.
+- That contains depictions of people in sexually explicit or suggestive positions.
+This includes activities that are overly suggestive or sexually provocative.
+Nudity is occasionally allowed for the purposes of medical clarity and accuracy at Phreesia’s sole discretion.

-- That otherwise would be likely to be offensive to a reasonable person in the context of checking in for a doctor’s appointment.
+- That otherwise would be likely to be offensive to a reasonable person in the context of a healthcare engagement.

-- For non-therapeutic cosmetic procedures, it is Phreesia’s sole discretion as to whether content is permissible.
+- For non-therapeutic cosmetic procedures.
+It is Phreesia’s sole discretion as to whether content is allowed.

-Content sponsors are responsible for understanding and complying with all applicable laws and regulations.
+It is the responsibility of third-party content sponsors to understand and comply with all relevant laws and regulations.
 Failure to comply may result in the cancellation of agreements.
-Phreesia will also not knowingly assist with the dissemination of content that puts the creator at risk legally, even if our platform may not technically be at risk.
-Please consult the institutions noted above for more information about content regulations.
+Phreesia will not knowingly disseminate content that does not comply with the third party’s own legal obligations.
+Please consult the institutions noted above for more information about content considerations.

 Feedback on content